 Your menu is a very important aspect of your overall concept, but it's not the only aspect.
 Your concept reflects your restaurant's theme and identity.
 You're not only serving delicious dishes to customers—you're also providing them with a unique experience, and every detail is important.

 How your food tastes is important, but you also want to consider the other senses in order to provide a complete sensory experience for your patrons.

-For example, traditional Italian food works great with family style dining and a relaxed ambiance.
-If you plan to serve multiple courses and fine wines to patrons, you'll want to consider fine dining service, fewer tables, and high-end decor to complement your menu.
+For example, traditional Italian food works with family-style dining and a relaxed ambiance.
+If you plan to serve patrons multiple courses and fine wines, you'll want to consider fine dining service, fewer tables, and high-end decor to complement your menu.

 For example, if you're a chef with years of experience developing unique recipes and organizing kitchen staff, but you've never owned or operated a business before, you may benefit from choosing a business partner with financial and marketing experience.

 There's a lot to think about when opening a restaurant.
-Taking the necessary time to carefully consider your overall concept and establish a comprehensive vision for your menu, space, and ambiance can help keep you on track as you work on the finer details.
+Taking the time to carefully consider your overall concept and establish a comprehensive vision for your menu, space, and ambiance can help keep you on track as you work on the finer details.

 By choosing a concept that fits your personality, provides a complete experience to customers, and allows your delicious food to shine, your vision can become a reality.